Encouraging Youth in the Neighbourhood (JUSTiQ) (expired)

 Geographically, the pilot programme was concentrated on the development areas in the "Socially Integrated City - Investing in the Neighbourhood" urban development assistance programme and other disadvantaged areas where the situation for young people was particularly difficult.
 In terms of content and methodology, the selected municipalities could choose from four modules which they could adapt to fit their local needs: the aim was to link youth work offering one-to-one support (case management, outreach youth social work, low-threshold counselling/clearing) to micro-projects which delivered added value to the disadvantaged area.

 The core objectives of the measures were to:

 - stabilise and strengthen personally and socially disadvantaged young people

 - develop integration prospects, where possible in the form of training positions or employment

-A characteristic feature of the programme is that the measures are co-ordinated and controlled by the municipalities (local sponsors of public youth welfare services).
-The municipalities work closely with non-state bodies in the area of youth welfare, job centres, employment agencies, neighbourhood management, businesses and other local partners so that the programme also contributes to strengthening local collaborative structures in transitional areas.
+A characteristic feature of the programme was that the measures are co-ordinated and controlled by the municipalities (local sponsors of public youth welfare services).
+The municipalities worked closely with non-state bodies in the area of youth welfare, job centres, employment agencies, neighbourhood management, businesses and other local partners so that the programme also contributed to strengthening local collaborative structures in transitional areas.

-The "JUGEND STÄRKEN im Quartier" local youth empowerment programme is the follow-up programme to the JUGEND STÄRKEN (Youth Empowerment) initiative and the "Education, economy and work in the neighbourhood (BIWAQ)" programme from the 2007-2013 ESF programming period.
+The "JUGEND STÄRKEN im Quartier" local youth empowerment programme was implemented by the Federal Ministry of Youth in cooperation with the Federal Ministry of the Interior.
+It was the follow-up programme to the JUGEND STÄRKEN (Youth Empowerment) initiative and the "Education, economy and work in the neighbourhood (BIWAQ)" programme from the 2007-2013 ESF programming period.